edenhill/kcat/README.md

 # Default Config

-Your kafka addon creates three SSL config vars available on your app:
+Your app's kafka addon creates three SSL config vars:

  * KAFKA_TRUSTED_CERT
  * KAFKA_CLIENT_CERT
  * KAFKA_CLIENT_CERT_KEY

-This buildpack configures kafkacat with these config vars automatically (See [here](/.profile.d/000-kafkacat.sh)).
-Simply provide kafkacat a kafka url to connect to your Kafka cluster:
+This buildpack configures kafkacat with these config vars automatically so it connects to your kafka cluster with SSL by default (See [here](/.profile.d/000-kafkacat.sh)).

+To connect to your kafka addon you must provide kafkacat with your broker's hostname and port:

 ```
 $ kafkacat -C -b ec2-host.region.compute.amazonaws.com:port -t your-kafka-topic -u